-Your Local Shops and Businesses

-Strategic Objective 6: A vibrant local economy and shops that are accessible, attractive and a centre of community life.

-Civic Leadership and Governance

-Strategic Objective 7: Ensure that ethical, financial and socially responsible decision making reflect community needs and are based on principles of accountability, transparency, responsiveness and consultation.
+- Your Local Shops and Businesses Strategic Objective 6: A vibrant local economy and shops that are accessible, attractive and a centre of community life. - Civic Leadership and Governance Strategic Objective 7: Ensure that ethical, financial and socially responsible decision making reflect community needs and are based on principles of accountability, transparency, responsiveness and consultation.

-The Plan also contributes toward the following health priorities of the BCP:
+The draft Plan will also contribute toward the following health priorities of the BCP

-- promoting mental health and social connection;

-- promoting active living; and
+- promoting mental health and social connection - promoting active living.

-- promoting healthy eating.